 Q2.
-The Basis of Nehemiah's Appeal
+Basis of Appeal

 An important lesson here is that the greatest prayer is to quote God's own Word and promises back to Him, believing that He is faithful to them.
 Also, Nehemiah confessed his complete dependence on God's mercy.
 As we've seen in other prayers, he didn't try to make excuses or refuse responsibility for the wickedness and rebellion of his people.
 He identified himself with the sins of his nation and took on the burden of intercession - with great intensity.